93rd Illinois General Assembly: Party composition

 The Senate of the 93rd General Assembly consisted of 32 Democrats, 26 Republicans, and one Independent.
 The independent Senator, James T. Meeks of Chicago, caucused with the Democrats.
 He was elected on the Honesty and Integrity Party ticket.

-State Senators
+State senators

-House
+House of Representatives

 The Illinois House has 118 members who are elected every two years.
 A simple majority of 60 votes is required to pass a bill; a 60% supermajority is required to override a veto or propose a constitutional amendment.

 The composition of the 93rd House reflects the results of the 2002 election, in which the Democrats maintained their majority.
 24 new members joined the chamber, and three Representatives who had previously been appointed to fill vacancies were elected for the first time.
 89 House incumbents were re-elected.

 House leadership

 Party composition

 The 93rd House consisted of 66 Democrats and 52 Republicans.